 Shinkansen Tickets & Platforms

-There are also transfer gates between the shinkansen tracks and the local lines if you want to transfer directly between the two
+There are also transfer gates between the Shinkansen tracks and the conventional lines if you want to transfer directly between the two

-There are four shinkansen platforms on the second floor which are numbered from 11 to 14.
+There are four Shinkansen platforms on the second floor which are numbered from 11 to 14.
 These can be reached by stairs, escalators, or elevators.
-Shinkansen departures for Toyama, Nagano, and Tokyo depart from all of these platforms.
+Hokuriku Shinkansen trains use these platforms in both directions: south toward Komatsu, Kaga Onsen, Awara Onsen, Fukui, and Tsuruga, and north or east toward Toyama, Nagano, and Tokyo.
 You can check your train’s platform on a departure information screen on the 1st floor just inside the ticket gates.

 Departure times and platforms are displayed inside the ticket gates